At Andover eCademy, students take self-paced online classes with certified teachers. Lessons are designed to move at the student’s own pace.

 Summer school is available for high school students.

 No. Andover eCademy is committed to providing the resources that each student will need in order to reach his or her full potential educationally, creatively, and personally.
-Enrolled families are eligible to check out a laptop after paying a $50 deposit and $25 technology fee to support the learning process.
+Enrolled families are eligible to check out a laptop or Chromebook after paying a $40 technology fee to support the learning process.
 These laptops are instructional property and must be returned when the student leaves Andover eCademy.
 We provide technical support and troubleshooting for these systems.

 No. Acquiring and maintaining internet access is the responsibility of each family prior to the start of the program.